 In a model, the weight, the physical properties, gravity don’t play such a big role.
 Besides, a model has the lightness of arbitrariness, the details are not as important, and what mostly counts is the relationship between the forms.
 When looking at models, we picture their large-scale realizations, but each person imagines them differently, depending on their sense of scale.
 What I’m interested in is how such a model is realized in the viewer’s mind.

-When inventing titles for her works or exhibitions, Bielawska often reaches out to her sketchbooks which include both drawings and text.
+When working on the titles for her works or exhibitions, Bielawska often reaches out to her sketchbooks which include both drawings and text.
 Making sure to avoid literalness, she is not afraid to use titles that are longer and not directly related to the presentation of work, thus teasing the audience’s imagination and provoking abstract narratives in their minds.
 One example of such play with words is the title of her show at the now-vanished Czarna Gallery in Warsaw, – I Feel I Forgot Something. – I Think You Remember Too Much, which is an excerpt from Bielawska’s conversation with a friend.
 She also reaches out to poems or texts written by classic authors – even though they are her readings, and feed into her mindset, the provenance of the phrases is secondary to their poetic effect.